-The Heartland Palliadelic Research Center was created to compliment existing disease-based research by testing novel agents and interventions that help people with serious illness increase resilience and reduce suffering for themselves and thier families.
+The Heartland Palliadelic Research Center was created to compliment existing disease-based research by conducting psychedelic research using substances such as Psilocybin, MDMA, and ketamine that help people with serious illness increase resilience and reduce suffering for themselves and thier families.

 The depression and anxiety associated with cancer are common, difficult to treat and not generally responsive to medications.
-The graphs below are a sample of the findings of two recent randomized controlled trials addressing this problem.
+The graphs below are a sample of the psychedelic research findings of two recent randomized controlled trials using psilocybin to address this problem.
 After a single intervention, as many as 80% of participants had immediate remission from depressive symptoms that were maintained for at least six months.
 The effects are clinically substantial with effect sizes that are twice that required to be labeled "large effect" in statistical terms.
 High quality, modern research with this intervention is still early in its development but the initial results are dramatic and worthy of further exploration and are consistent with the work done in the 1960s and '70s.
-In addition to the story the numbers tell, this link is one of the patients in the NYU study who told her story on film.

 Ross, 2016 Rapid, clinically significant reduction in depression compared to placebo

 Sample Size: 12

 Intervention: Moderately high-dose psilocybin (25 mg oral) with preparatory and integration counseling.
 Longitudinal, one year followup.

 Outcomes: psychological distress, well-being, neuronal activity(fMRI), health care utilization.